 So without further ado, here they are in reverse order…

-Although the track once served as a causeway to haul mining goods, we saw that the forest has recovered nicely since the place was re-purposed for hiking.
+We definitely had to earn our visit with a three-hour return walk.
+Although the track once served as a causeway to haul mining goods, we saw that the forest has recovered nicely since they re-purposed this place for hiking.

 Adding to the atmosphere of this falls, we even got to experience it from a scary swinging suspension bridge!

-It certainly caught the eye of early visitors since it was also the centerpiece of the first national park in the Island State.
+It certainly caught the eye of early visitors since it was the centerpiece of the first national park in the Island State.

-Situated in the Herbert River Gorge deep in the Outback of Queensland, this very remote waterfall was the centerpiece of the reality show “Survivor.”
+Situated in the Herbert River Gorge deep in the Outback of Queensland, this very remote waterfall featured on the reality show “Survivor.”

 This impressive escarpment-leaping 120m waterfall in New South Wales’ Morton National Park was a popular attraction.